Updated on August 21, 2025

 With treatment, people with HIV can live long, healthy lives.
 Treatment for HIV involves anti-retroviral therapy (ART).
 These medications do not cure HIV but will keep the infection suppressed.
-To work effectively, these medications must be taken every day of a person’s life.

-Providers that treat HIV
+Providers who treat HIV

 - This provider will oversee your treatment for HIV, prescribe your HIV medication, and monitor your progress with treatment.